Our Team

 Therapeutic Framework: ACT, DBT, Narrative, CBT, Motivational Interviewing, Attachment theory,

-Additional Certification: Incredible Years® Group Facilitator, First Aid/CPR Instructor, Medical First Responder
+Additional Certifications: Incredible Years® Group Facilitator, First Aid/CPR Instructor, Medical First Responder

 Client Focus: Children (6-12), Youth (13-17), Families, Adults, Groups